pongib/365DaysOfLearning/README.md

 * Use chalk and ora for spinner but didn't work well.

 **Thoughts**: Just spend to much with those 2 lib for make it look pretty but not work like what I thought.

+## Day 69 - 70: Mar 9 - 10, 2020

+**TIL**: Forgot to commit in git but still learn I learn how to use slice in python with string and list and how to use append and insert.
+String is immutable, it have same address with same value if want new string value it must be new address but list is mutable, it have same address with different value.
+Slice it have shorthand with [start:end(not include):step] for exam [::] is take all
+* [2:10:3] is start with index 2 end with index 10 but not included and step with 2 char.

+**Thoughts**: I never understand slice in python untill now it make me very happy and I'm not sure when I will forget it LOL.